Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation

 \section{Conclusion}

 We present \taskname -- a language-and-vision task requiring models to answer open-ended questions that capture the intent and implications of an image edit.
-Our dataset, \datasetname, is the first of it's kind and is 4.8x the annotation size of the next largest image edit dataset -- containing 48k question-answer pairs written in rich natural language about a variety of edited images.
-Our model, \modelname, kickstarts progress on our dataset -- beating all previous models and with humans rating its answers as accurate 40.35\% of the time.
-At the same time, there is still much work to be done -- humans prefer human-annotated captions 93.56\% of the time -- and we provide analysis that highlights areas for further progress.
+Our model, \modelname, kickstarts progress on our dataset -- beating all previous models and with humans rating its answers as accurate 48.2\% of the time.
+At the same time, there is still much work to be done -- and we provide analysis that highlights areas for further progress.